 It was almost six when the phone was answered by Iona’s daughter Jackie.
-Myrtle quickly explained the emergency, and asked if Iona was available to mind the store, as she usually did when they went on one of their mini vacations in search for their missing daughter, Martha.
+Myrtle quickly explained the situation and asked if Iona was available to mind the store, as she usually did when they went on one of their mini vacations to search for their missing daughter, Martha.

 Jackie had helped her mother run the Deli on several occasions and loved the hustle and bustle of the job.
 She quickly assured her aunt that she’d be happy to run the Deli for however long it took, as her mother would be out of town for a while.

 Once Jackie’s twenty-three year old daughter Rose-Marie heard there were two young children at Angelia’s, she immediately offered to care for them so the ladies could finish their work on Caroline’s house.